AviBackToBlack/webapp-terraform-aws/README.md

   aws secretsmanager create-secret --name dev/publickeys --description "Dev Public Keys" --secret-string file://devusersecrets.json
   ```

 * Check that you have S3 backend bucket in place and retreive its name.
-If you do not have any S3 buckets that you want to use as S3 backend bucket you may create new using the following commands:
+If you do not have any S3 buckets that you want to use as S3 backend bucket you may create a new one using the following commands:

   ```sh
   aws s3api create-bucket --acl private --bucket [projectname]-terraform-state --region us-east-1